When he gave it all up, he gained.

 He knew richness lay not in gold

-When Gurudev immersed his hands in the river to divest himself of his spiritual attainments, one of the siddhis asked him not to let her go, promising him whatever he desired in return.
-Unswayed by temptation and resolute in following Buddhe Baba’s command, Gurudev walked out of the river bereft of the powers he had acquired over the years.
-Ironically, this shedding of his powers marked the beginning of his ascent as a Mahaguru.
+When Gurudev immersed his hands in the river to rid himself of his spiritual attainments, one of the siddhis asked him not to let her go, promising him whatever he desired in exchange.
+Unmoved by temptation and steadfast in following Buddhe Baba’s command, Gurudev walked out of the river, stripped of the powers he had accumulated over the years.
+Surprisingly, the loss of his powers marked the beginning of his advent as a mahaguru.

-Gurudev gives up his siddhis at the Har ki Pauri
+On the orders of Buddhe Baba, Gurudev discharges all of his siddhis at Har ki Pauri

 In 1973, Gurudev and his team set up camp in the small town of Kurwai in Madhya Pradesh.
-Nagpal ji who accompanied Gurudev on the trip remembered that a man named Dhanna on whose land the team had set up camp was running a high fever.
-When he showed up after 4 days, he casually mentioned his illness.
-Gurudev sprinkled jal on him, placed a hand on his forehead and within a minute Dhanna felt better.
+Nagpal ji, who accompanied the mahaguru on this trip, remembered that a man named Dhanna on whose land the team had set up camp was running a high fever.
+When he finally showed up after four days, he mentioned his illness in passing.
+Gurudev sprinkled jal on him, placed a hand on his forehead, and within a minute, Dhanna felt better.

-During a conversation with a few disciples many years later, Gurudev mentioned that the genesis of the public healing at Kurwai was a command from Buddhe Baba instructing him to perform nisvarth seva.
-At first, Gurudev was wary of helping and healing a few people whom he knew had performed many misdeeds in the past.
-However, Buddhe Baba told him that he was to serve without judgement, and thereafter Gurudev did just that.
+Many years later, during a conversation with a few disciples, Gurudev mentioned that the Kurwai public healing began with Buddhe Baba’s command to perform nisvarth seva.
+Gurudev was initially hesitant to help and heal a few people he knew had done many wrongs in the past.
+Buddhe Baba, on the other hand, instructed him to serve without prejudice.
+And so he did.

-Interestingly, Gurudev was 35 years old when he performed the first public healing at Kurwai.
-The prophecy of his emergence as ‘someone like Shiv’ came true.
+Gurudev was thirty-five years old when he performed the first public healing in Kurwai.
+The prophecy of his emergence as ‘someone like Shiv’ had come true.

 Worshipping him was the worship

-By praying to Gurudev, countless people paid their respects to the spiritual energies that resided in him.
-In certain cases, Gurudev assigned these energies and their accompanying symbols to his disciples and devotees.
-These powers would serve and benefit millions in the years that followed the awakening of the Mahaguru in him.
+Numerous people paid their respects to the spiritual energies that resided in Gurudev by praying to him.
+Occasionally, he bestowed these energies and associated symbols on his disciples and devotees.
+These powers would serve and benefit millions in the years that followed his awakening as the mahaguru.